chetan6780/Complete-Preparation/Leetcode/740_deleteAndEarn.md

 ### Space optimization DP

--   Since we are using only last two values we can optimize the space complexity to O(1).
+-   Since we are using only last two values we can optimize the space complexity to from 2\*10000 to 10000.

 ### Code